A FLYING MACHINES STORY

 Ever wondered why we're called Flying Machines?
 It's not just a cool name…

-Like me, my dad was a dreamer and a perfectionist.
-In his early 20s, while building yachts and speedboats from scratch at his father's boatyard in Thames Ditton, he happened to chance upon a book that would change the course of his life irrevocably.
+My dad was a dreamer and a perfectionist.
+In his 20s, while building yachts and speedboats from scratch at his father's boatyard on the Thames, he happened to chance upon a book that would change the course of his life irrevocably.
 It was called The Millionth Chance: The story of the R.101 by James Leasor.

 Surviving countless challenges and heartbreaks in a brutal and high risk industry, he became a world leader in his field, his many patented technological innovations redefining the airship into the Hybrid Air Vehicle that the industry has come to know it today.